Naren0397/3D-Rendering/README.md

 # 3D-Rendering
-Personal projects for rendering a 3D object into the scene
+This repository contains personal projects for 3D rendering of an object into a scene/2D space using various 3D rendering libraries using Python language